jesscxc/copy-line-down/README.md

 Now put the cursor in front of the line you want to copy and move down and:
 CTRL+SHIFT+Q; activate macro

-Hope that's useful.
+I hope that's useful.

-2013-07
+2013-07 |
-Jesse Cummins
+Jesse Cummins |
 https://github.com/jessc